 Whether you're hoping to build up savings, gain work experience, or simply get out of the house, a summer job ticks all those boxes.

-To help you navigate what's out there, here's our list of 20 great summer jobs for teens and what you could expect to earn at each.
-And check out our tips at the end for making the most of the cash you earn this summer.
+To help you navigate what's out there, here's our list of 20 great summer job ideas for teens and what you could expect to earn at each.
+You may be surprised to find some of them even pay pretty well!
+Don't forget to check out our tips at the end for making the most of the cash you earn this summer.

 The classics